Beautiful Landscapes, Idly Painted

 Autumn foliage sketches and color tests.

 Many artists use warm yellows to mix naturalistic greens, with green or cyan pigments.
-This is a job that can also be done by a gold.
+This is a job that can also be done by a heavy metal complex gold.

 Mix your own: Middle Yellow + Orange, or in a more limited palette, Middle Yellow + a very small amount of Magenta, Pink, or Rose.